TeamFAPS/PSVita-RE-tools/README.md

 *** Remember: IF YOU DO NOT UNDERSTAND WHAT THESE TOOLS DO, IT MAY NOT BE FOR YOU! ***

-# Description of the tools
+## Description of the tools

-USB logging solution - by @dots-tb
+ShipLog v2.0 - by @dots-tb
 ---
-A nerfed usbhostfs with the pspsh commands removed, this is really just used for “dependable logging” which is fast and runs in the background.

-This mod just adds stdout which allows for easy debugging whether it a kernel plugin, user plugin, or application.

-	+ Adds USB stdout
-	+ Works on Windows now/Compiles on windows
-	+ Upgraded usb lib to libusb1.0
-	+ Stops MTP driver from running
-	- Everything psp2shell related?
+A complete logging solution for any homebrew, user plugin, kernel plugin.

+It can outputs logs to :
+- Network: very fast, real time solution, stable
+- File: deprecated in favor of Network, but practical when you don't have a PC or smartphone near you
+- USB: removed because it causes problem with Shell and CMA (Content Manager Assistant), it is fast but not stable
+- UART: not added yet because we don't have UART

-* Credits: Cpasjuste whom ported usbhostfs to vita
+* Credits: xerpi, psxdev, Cpasjuste for their works on logging solutions

 VitaDecompilerMod – by @dots-tb
 ---